 The Windows 10 Anniversary Update is brimming with new features.
 Explore some of the big ones below, then Browse to find specific info and help.

-Windows Ink puts the power of Windows in the tip of your tablet pen, enabling you to write on your device as you do on paper, create sticky notes, draw on a whiteboard, and easily share your analog thoughts in the digital world.
+Windows Ink puts the power of Windows in the tip of your tablet pen, enabling you to write on your device just like you do on paper, create sticky notes, draw on a whiteboard, and easily share your analog thoughts in the digital world.
 Windows Ink is integrated into apps like Maps, OneNote, Microsoft Edge, and Office.

 The Start menu is the place to find all your apps and programs.
 Personalize your Start screen to show you the apps, tiles, and layout you need to be your most productive self.

 Action center has moved to a new location in the far right corner of the taskbar, and sports a new look that gives you the power to organize your notifications however you see fit.

 You no longer need to open action center to see how many notifications you have—the number on the action center icon shows you how many notifications are waiting for you.
 Other apps pinned to the taskbar can also show the number of notifications you've missed.

 Unlock your PC with a paired companion device like Microsoft Band or a Windows phone (for example, the Lumia 950 or Lumia 950XL).